How to properly taste whisky

 • Leather, tobacco, coffee, chocolate, rubber

-Step 3: Tasting – The first sip
+Step 3: Tasting – The First Sip

-🥃 Now things are getting serious!
+🥃 Now it gets serious!

-The correct technique:
+The right technique:

 1. The first sip (small!)